Insurance & Billing

 We currently accept Medicare and participate with most insurance plans.
-Please click here to see a full list of insurance plans that we participate with.
-The patient is responsible for any co-pay, deductible or co-insurance balance.
+Scroll down to see a full list of insurance plans we participate with.
+The patient is responsible for any co-pay, deductible, or co-insurance balance.

 - To be provided reasonable physical access

 - To be treated with respect, consideration, and dignity